New: Funding Available for Curriculum Development

 Our student-centered approach solves both problems at once.
 Each teacher gains the tools necessary to create, use, and adapt engaging materials according to his or her students' actual needs.

 Get started by learning essential concepts together with like-minded teachers and administrators in the Hebrew Our Way Introductory Certificate Course.

-Next, learn how to integrate them very practically in your own school or classroom through a series of valuable and engaging follow-up courses and mentor guidance.
+Next, learn how to integrate them very practically in your own school or classroom through guided curriculum development.
+Build your own perfect units and access those of other teachers.